 Once installed correctly in your pool system, a pool ionizer can have a lot of benefits.

-Most pools get dirty due to impurities and the presence of small particles in water.
-Usually, these particles are too small to filter and might keep circulating, thus compromising the water quality.
-The positive silver and copper ions from the ionizer help remove these impurities, which negatively.
-For example, a charge.
+Most pools become dirty due to algae or other particles in water.
+Usually, these particles are too small to filter and may keep circulating.
+The ionizer’s positively charged silver and copper ions help remove these negatively charged impurities.

 Reduces the Need for Using Chlorine

-Pool ionizers work well in removing impurities such as bacteria and algae, which reduces the need for using lots of chlorine in swimming pools.
-However, this does not mean that you have to stop using chlorine completely.
+Pool ionizers work well to remove impurities such as bacteria and algae, which reduces the amount of chlorine needed in your swimming pool.
+However, this does not mean that you can stop using chlorine completely.

 While the ionizer will work well for removing impurities, you still have to mix it with small amounts of chlorine.
 The chemical amount required depends on the size of your pool and its water capacity.
 If you don’t know that number, check out my pool volume calculator.